JohnBetaCode/CarND-P8-PID_Controller/README.md

 <!-- Describe the effect each of the P, I, D components had in your implementation. -->

 The steering angle is stetted in proportion to what's know as the cross track error, which is the lateral distance between the vehicle and the so called reference trajectory.
-So I steer the vehicle in proportion to this cross-track error, for car's throttle value a reference.
+So I steer the vehicle in proportion to this cross-track error, for car's throttle value the reference is the error between the current speed and the reference speed.

 * The P, or "proportional", component had the most directly observable effect on the car's behavior.
 It causes the car to steer proportional (and opposite) to the car's distance from the lane center (which is the CTE) - if the car is far to the right it steers hard to the left, if it's slightly to the left it steers slightly to the right.
+With only P factor the steering value can oscillate which can produce the car leaves the road.

 * The D, or "differential", component counteracts the P component's tendency to ring and overshoot the center line.
 A properly tuned D parameter will cause the car to approach the center line smoothly without ringing.

 * The I, or "integral", component counteracts a bias in the CTE which prevents the P-D controller from reaching the center line.
-This bias can take several forms, such as a steering drift (as in the Control unit lessons).
-The I component particularly serves to reduce the CTE.
+This bias can take several forms, such as a steering drift.
+The I component particularly serves to reduce the CTE (Error).

 ### **2 - Hyper-Parameters Selection**:

 Hyper-parameters were manually tuned.
-First implemented a PID controller for the car's throttle to follow a speed reference around the track no matter the disturbances.
+First I implemented a PID controller for the car's throttle to follow a speed reference around the track no matter the disturbances.
 The throttle PID controller is fed with the error (`speed_cte`) between the current speed (`json_speed`) and the reference speed (`desired_speed`).

 I used the next procedure which is a good baseline tune to get a good response to disturbances and tune a PID controller: